Desert Dunes and Magical Moons

 Kayak with wild seals in the Atlantic Ocean

 Take a dip in a private pool at Moon Mountain Lodge

 Dine and star-gaze under the African night sky

-This exciting trip to Namibia includes international flights, car hire, accommodation, and breakfasts.
+This exciting trip to Namibia includes international flights, selected excursions, car hire, accommodation, and breakfasts.

 All of our trips are entirely bespoke and we will continually refine your itinerary until it’s perfect.